gchq/Gaffer/library/named-operation/named-operation-library/README.md

 This will add all the Operations and their handlers.
 Each of the handlers use a cache to store the Named Operations.

 Then you need to register your cache implementation which will store your NamedOperations.
-Check out their README.md to see how to do this.
+Check out the README.md to see how to do this.